Andreas Skriver Hansen

 CRT's four senior researchers cover disciplines such as human geography and tourism, economic geography, innovation studies, sociology of technology, and educational geography.

 In CRT’s research, we often have close relationships and dialogues with clients and partners.
-In particular, we work closely with practitioners and stakeholders in local and regional business promotion, education planning, tourism development and citizen-driven innovation.
+In particular, we work closely with practitioners and stakeholders in local and regional business promotion, education planning, tourism and citizen-driven innovation.

-We follow the same rules as universities for employment in research positions: researchers must have a PhD degree, they must publish in recognised research channels, and they must participate in Danish and international research networks.
+We follow the same standards as universities for employment in research positions: researchers must have a PhD degree, they must publish in recognised research channels, and they must participate in Danish and international research networks.

 CRT currently has four experienced senior scientists, all of whom are qualified senior researchers.